 JANUARY HOME SALES SLOW MOSTLY OWING TO A DEARTH OF NEW LISTINGS

-General Krishna Menon 25 Feb
+General 25 Feb

 Home Sales Slip A Bit In January As Supply Tightens Pushing Up Prices